Jamie Wilson has booked a place in the last 16 of the English under-18 Championship.

-The 15-year-old talent from Havant earned a trip to Leeds in April thanks in no small part to his result of the season.
+The Havant talent earned a trip to Leeds in April courtesy of an excellent display in the southern qualifier.

 But he battled back to win the next three and record an excellent 3-1 victory over the son of former professional Barry Pinches.

-World Snooker coach Tim Dunkley added: ‘Jamie won’t lose many frames in which he makes a 61 break.
+His coach, Tim Dunkley, said: ‘Jamie won’t lose many frames in which he makes a 61 break.

 ‘But to bounce back after a major blow like that and beat a player like Luke demonstrates massive strength of character and no small amount of talent.’

-Meanwhile, defending champion Zak Truscott has taken an early lead in the brand-new Monday Junior Snooker League at Waterlooville Sports Bar.
+Meanwhile, defending champion Zak Truscott has taken an early lead in the new Monday Junior Snooker League season at Waterlooville Sports Bar.

 The 15-year-old won the top group on Christmas Eve.